krishanr/mappingchallenge/README.md

 ![Inference example](assets/inference-example.png)

-The notebooks in this repository can be run in Google Colab or Paperspace, and the instructions shall be described below.
+The model training notebook in this repository can be run in Google Colab or Paperspace, while the inference notebook using Voxel Fifty One should be run locally.
+The instructions shall be described below.

 ## Installation